Accountable Executives' SMS Nightmare

 There is only one remedy for sick safety cultures, and it must come from the top, the accountable executive.
 SMS is implemented in a top-down approach.
 There are usually upper-level managers who support or encourage the toxic SMS environment.
-They managers need to leave the company or change their tunes regarding the SMS.
-Otherwise, the safety environment will never get better.
+The managers need to leave the company or change their tunes regarding the SMS.
+Otherwise, the safe environment will never get better.
 Any time and money put toward the SMS will be wasted when a toxic safety culture is left to its own volition.

 Turnover of Accountable Executive from Outside